 - Rainbow Ride (a really difficult area as it is) has a notably hard 100-coin star.
 There are plenty of coins in the area, but they're spread amongst several divergent pathways, and to get all the coins you need, you must go down each pathway and then backtrack so you can go down another.
 The layout of the course - a series of platforms in the sky with large distances between them and only flying carpets for navigation — does not make this easy, to say the least, and to boot, there is (as always) a switch that activates blue coins worth 5 each for a short time.
 Not only is doing this perfectly necessary for 100, but it requires a speedy series of wall-jumps that is very easy to flub, resulting in an Unwinnable situation.

 - The race against Big Penguin in Cool, Cool Mountain.
-CrazyCommentaries mentions that one turn in particular is angled just such that you can't slow down without falling off, you can't go too fast without falling off, and sometimes the penguin you're racing will just bump you off the track if you barely make it past the turn.
-The turn actually earned the nickname "Demon Turn" from the duo.
+One turn in particular is angled just such that you can't slow down without falling off, you can't go too fast without falling off, and sometimes the penguin you're racing will just bump you off the track if you barely make it past the turn.

 - Dire, Dire Docks is another area which is just hellish in general, and it's all thanks to the horribly imprecise swimming controls.
 The first mission is required to complete the game, but the only reason for a non-100% Completion-ist to bother with the rest of it is the awesome music.
 To single out specific missions: